Table of Contents

 Home Battery Cost

-We know that sometimes cost per Kwh can take precedence over the other benefits and aspects of home battery storage - explain what should be considered when determining costs vs what the product provides.
+We know that sometimes cost per Kwh can take precedence over the other benefits and aspects of home battery storage.
 Lithium battery cost can be estimated based on specification sheets, but other values to consider when making a battery purchase are warranty and technical support.
 Most solar installers rely upon solar module warranties to never be used, as triggering a solar module warranty can be a logistical hassle.
 But the battery storage technology budget can be over twice the cost of the solar panels, comparatively.
 Consider giving the battery manufacturer technical support department a phone call ahead of a project, for a quick evaluation of the proposed design to evaluate the level of service you will receive if you ever need to trigger a battery warranty.
 The serviceability of the battery itself can also be important.
 If a component within the battery management system fails, can it be field serviced by an installer or will the entire battery need to be shipped back to the manufacturer?
 Remember that a ten year warranty requires a manufacturer that provides a quick response time to service issues.

 Lead acid batteries are too costly to daily cycle, due to operating inefficiencies.
 Lithium is a more efficient technology, with losses associated with charging and discharging being less than 2%.
 Oddly enough, efficiency in an off-grid system is not incredibly important, as an excessive amount of production and home energy storage capacity is needed to power the system reliably.
 Efficiency becomes much more important for grid-tied daily use batteries because the economics of the system are more important.